pias-education/libgdx-oboe/README.md

 }
 ```

-## How does this works ?
+## How does the library work

-Using [Oboe library][oboe] from Google, you can create high-performance audio streams which may plug in and tweak some features in runtime to boost speed even further.
+Using [Oboe library][oboe] from Google you can create high-performance audio streams that may tweak some features in runtime to boost performance even further.
-This streams are native, so there is no GC that will slow things down.
+These streams are native, so there is no GC that will slow things down.
-For audio decoding, this library also provide native tools: libavformat and friends (FFmpeg) with MP3, OGG and WAV support only.
+For audio decoding this library provide native tools: *libavformat* with MP3, OGG and WAV support only (but you can [build it yourself][build] to support more audio formats).
-Such audio decoder is blazing fast, so combining that with oboe streams, we get ourselves responsive and fast Audio implementation.
+Such audio decoder is blazing fast and precise so combining that with oboe streams, we get responsive and fast `Audio` implementation.

-## State of features
+## Features

 Here is a table of known goodies and problems for certain features per file format (decoder):